 “I’m honored that so many talented people chose to participate in the Hope For Hearts Fundraiser this year,” said De La Cruz.
 “It’s been gratifying to share with others the important work the Foundation does and I know the results from this event will help many patients, as well as many of those suffering in the aftermath of the recent storm.”

 In the days after Hurricane Sandy struck the East Coast, De La Cruz quickly refocused the event to include support for those affected by the historic storm.
 She added, “We are so grateful for the support and hard work of so many people in making the Autumn Fundraiser a tremendous success.
 We would like to thank the co-hosts, our amazing event host committee, and silent auction donors for their time and generosity.”

-De La Cruz also took the podium to offer the moving, personal story behind the formation of the non-profit and lead into the night’s guest speaker, Wendell Potter (pictured below), who was introduced by MSNBC analyst, Joy Ann Reid (pictured below).
+De La Cruz also took the podium to offer the moving, personal story behind the formation of the non-profit and lead into the night’s guest speaker, Wendell Potter (pictured below), who was introduced by fellow news analyst, Joy Ann Reid (pictured below).

 Potter, a 20-year insurance industry veteran who became an outspoken critic of industry abuses during the national debate over health care reform.
 Potter shared his insight into the future of health care while offering the personal stories which motivated him to speak out and advocate for the uninsured and underinsured.